-Hollow Park will be alive with the sound of music on April 21 when five acts take the stage at the Woodbury Earth Day Festival.
+Hollow Park will be alive with the sound of music on May 4 at Woodbury Earth Day Festival.
 “As a local, family event, we try to have something for everyone and the line-up of acts on the Main Stage is really a reflection of that,” says Carol Haskins, Woodbury Earth Day chair.
-The unique acts range from children’s storytelling to coffeehouse to folk to reggae and all have ties to the nearby area.
+The unique acts range from singer-song-writer to bluegrass to new country and all have ties to the nearby area.

 David Powers is a singer, songwriter and multi-instrumentalist known for his guitar virtuosity, on stage charisma and as an artist who can do it all.
 A seasoned performer, he takes inspiration from a variety of musical genres and flawlessly blends them into his own unique, unforgettable acoustic renditions while remaining true to the authenticity of the original recording.
 David has opened with and performed with over 100 nationally touring acts including: David Lee Roth, Dokken, Ratt, Twisted Sister and Winger.